Trishadring/War/README.md

 Link needed

-☐ To start the game press deal cards
+* To start the game press deal cards
-☐ To restart click new game
+* The draw button turns red while a war is happening and when the game ends.
-☐ The button turns red while a war is happening and when the game is over.
+* To restart click the new game button
-☐ The cards get shuffled every five turns.
+* The cards get shuffled every five turns.

 # Making the Game